abuiles/ember-101/manuscript/using-query-params-to-drive-our-application-state.md

 The URL after the search is
 http://www.delta.com/air-shopping/findFlights.action, which doesn't
 really tell us anything about the screen we are visiting.
-If we copy and paste the URL in other browser, we'll get a bunch of errors and not the search we originally performed.
+If we copy and paste the URL in another browser, we'll get a bunch of errors and not the search we originally performed.

 Now let's do a search on [hipmunk](https://www.hipmunk.com).
 This website places greater